w3f/polkadot-wiki/docs/learn-governance.md

 ##### Super-Majority Approve

-A `positive turnout bias`, whereby a heavy super-majority of aye votes is required to carry at low turnouts, but as turnout increases towards 100%, it becomes a simple-majority-carriers as below.
+A `positive turnout bias`, whereby a heavy super-majority of aye votes is required to carry at low turnouts, but as turnout increases towards 100%, it becomes a simple majority-carries as below.

 ![](https://latex.codecogs.com/svg.latex?\large&space;{against&space;\over&space;\sqrt{turnout}}&space;<&space;{approve&space;\over&space;\sqrt{electorate}})

 ##### Super-Majority Against

-A `negative turnout bias`, whereby a heavy super-majority of nay votes is required to reject at low turnouts, but as turnout increases towards 100%, it becomes a simple-majority-carriers as below.
+A `negative turnout bias`, whereby a heavy super-majority of nay votes is required to reject at low turnouts, but as turnout increases towards 100%, it becomes a simple majority-carries as below.

 ![](https://latex.codecogs.com/svg.latex?\large&space;{against&space;\over&space;\sqrt{electorate}}&space;<&space;{approve&space;\over&space;\sqrt{turnout}})

 ##### Simple-Majority

-Majority-carries, a simple comparison of votes, if there are more aye votes than nay, then the proposal is carried.
+Majority-carries, a simple comparison of votes; if there are more aye votes than nay, then the proposal is carried, no matter how much stake votes on the proposal.

 ![](https://latex.codecogs.com/svg.latex?\large&space;{approve}&space;>&space;{against})